The Way We Do Things

 - Our scent hankies are made by the CC Shroff Self Help Centre in Mumbai; they are hand printed on organic fair trade cotton.
 Please do visit their site.

-- Our boxes come from Baddeley Brothers of Hackney, so transport is minimal and they are 100% recyclable.
+- Our boxes come from Projectworks London, so transport is minimal and they are 100% recyclable.

-- Our bottles are made in France, then printed just along the road in London W7 by Pochpac.
+- Our bottles are made in France, then printed in England by Pochpac.

 - Our tins came from a British company, but it turns out they had them made for us in China.
 At least they travelled by sea, and they're so lovely that we're sure everyone will keep them and use them forever.
 They're recyclable.
 Anyway, you live and learn.

 - We ship with Royal Mail, and for Europe we use Interlink/DPD who go by land and are a carbon neutral company.